 Next checkbox is an important one - if checked, Drop Guard will push updates automatically right after they're detected.
 This is essential for the "Highly critical" updates, as the website should be patched as soon as possible, otherwise you're at risk to face the next Drupalgeddon effect eventually.

-The last checkbox is used for cases when the update could not be applied because of the merge conflict.
+This checkbox is used for cases when the update could not be applied because of the merge conflict.

 While performing an update, Drop Guard checks the module for modifications.
 If such is found, it makes a patch out of it, applies an update against the "clean" version of the project, and tries to reapply the patch.
 Then it's up to you to decide whether to stop the update process and review what went wrong or proceed, discarding your modifications, at the same time writing the output to the task log.
 We recommend having this one checked for all update types except "Highly critical".